mattermost/docs/source/process/training.rst

 Note:

-- Character should be human-sized (no giant characters).
+(a.)
+Character should be human-sized (no giant characters).
-- Character should be fully-dressed or in a complete uniform/costume (no scantily clad or topless characters).
+(b.)
+Character's appearance should be family-friendly.
+For example, no gory or provocative costumes.

 You should receive your digital Mattermost avatars by email in 6-8 weeks.